awsdocs/aws-doc-sdk-examples/dotnetv3/EventBridge Scheduler/README.md

 #### Scheduled Events workflow

-This example shows you how to run the EventBridge Scheduler scheduled events workflow.
+This example shows you how to do the following:

+- Deploy a CloudFormation stack with required resources.
+- Create a EventBridge Scheduler schedule group.
+- Create a one-time EventBridge Scheduler schedule with a flexible time window.
+- Create a recurring EventBridge Scheduler schedule with a specified rate.
+- Delete EventBridge Scheduler the schedule and schedule group.
+- Clean up resources and delete the stack.

 <!--custom.scenario_prereqs.scheduler_ScheduledEventsWorkflow.start-->
 <!--custom.scenario_prereqs.scheduler_ScheduledEventsWorkflow.end-->